datajav/ecommerce-data-visualization-project/README.md

 # Ecommerce-data-visualization-project

 E-commerce Customer Analytics Dashboard
 Project Overview
-This repository contains a comprehensive data analytics project focused on e-commerce customer behavior and sales performance analysis.
-The project utilizes a synthetic retail dataset (1,000 transactions) to demonstrate advanced data visualization techniques and business intelligence insights through Power BI.
+This repository contains a comprehensive data analytics project which analyzes customer behavior and sales performance using Power BI for visualization and Python for data preprocessing.
+It utilizes a synthetic e-commerce dataset with customer demographics, transaction details, product information, and customer reviews to generate actionable business insights.
-Dataset Description
-The dataset represents e-commerce transactions with the following attributes:

 Customer demographics (ID, gender, age)
 Product information (ID, name, category)